 The success of Bri-Chem's drilling fluid divisions is tied to the strength of the oil and natural gas industry and is exposed to industry conditions and the related capital expenditure budgets of oil and gas exploration and production companies.
 Drilling rig activity levels as well as depth of wells are leading indicators of anticipated demand for drilling fluids.
 Natural gas prices are sensitive to regional supply and demand, weather conditions and access to alternative cheaper sources of energy, and as a result drilling activities in certain regions, particularly in the WCSB may be affected by some of these factors.
-Increases in oil and natural prices tend to positively impact short-term drilling activity levels, however, any downturn in prices may have an impact on the medium to long-term drilling activity.
+Increases in oil and natural prices tend to positively impact short-term drilling activity levels; however, any downturn in prices may have an impact on the medium to long-term drilling activity.
 See "Risk Factors - Dependence on Canada's Oil and Gas Industry".

 Over the past few years, drilling activities have become much more complex.
 The number of deeper horizontal wells drilled over the past few years has been increasing.
 Deeper wells can encounter issues such as wellbore stability, pressure, lost circulation, stuck pipe, torque and drag which generally require an increased volume of drilling fluids.
 In addition there has been an increase in the number of horizontal wells being drilled which also requires more drilling fluids.
-As new technological applications are available, previously uneconomical resource plays have now become more affordable and profitable if drilled effectively and costs are controlled.
-Management anticipates that horizontal drilling and multi-staged fracing applications will continue to grow over the long term and Bri-Chem is positioned to take advantage of the increased demand for drilling fluids through its diverse drilling fluid product offerings.
+As horizontal drilling and multi-staged fracing applications are now the norm, Bri-Chem is well positioned to service the demand for drilling fluids through its diverse drilling fluid product offerings.

-The blending and packaging division of drilling fluids continues to grow and there is potential to increase capacity as demand from stimulation and completion chemical blending is on the rise due to multi-stage fracing applications.
+The blending and packaging division of drilling fluids continues to grow and there is potential to continue to increase capacity with strong revenue and earnings as demand from stimulation and completion chemical blending is on the rise due to multi-stage fracing applications.
 The Company offers customers the ability to custom blend proprietary products to meet the ever changing needs of customers.
 As non-conventional horizontal drilling continues, customers are constantly re-engineering formulas to meet the application needs of these complex drilling systems.
 Many companies have shifted their focus to oil resource plays in the WCSB and have re-entered many abandoned and existing wells to re-stimulate these wells or drill new horizontal laterals off of the existing wellbore and will complete the wells through the use of multi-stage fracing.

 The Company offers blending of cementing, acidizing and fracturing chemical additives used in multi-stage fracing applications and well completions.
 The horizontal drilling and multi-stage fracing technique is continuing to grow in Canada and the US which is leading many of our customers to increase their drilling fluid volumes used in this type of drilling application.
+With the recent acquisition of SCM, Bri-Chem has the ability to offer these blending and packaging services for cementing products in the USA market place.
 The Company is also able to meet large volume demands of customers by sourcing and bagging large bulk commodity products.
-As the demand for more complex fluid systems increase and customers look for a competitive advantage through proprietary product offerings, the Company is able to offer innovative and confidential blending solutions to this growing segment of the fluids division.
+As the demand for these complex fluid systems increase and customers look for a competitive advantage through proprietary product offerings, the Company is able to offer innovative and confidential blending solutions to this growing segment of the fluids division.